Geneva Motor Show 2019 preview: 13 electric cars and hybrids to eye

 Citroen Ami One

-The Ami One is what Citroen sees as the future of 'urban mobility,' a buzzword almost all car manufacturers are currently tackling, and covers everything from public transport apps, to Uber, Lyft, scooter hire service like Bird, and vehicles like this concept.
+The Ami One is what Citroen sees as the future of 'urban mobility,' a buzzword almost all car manufacturers are currently tackling, and covers everything from public transport apps, to Uber, Lyft, scooter hire services like Bird, and vehicles like this concept.

 Honda e Prototype